 We maintain a formal policy for the timing of equity awards.
 The policy provides that our annual grant pool is approved at a meeting of the Compensation Committee held in the first quarter of each fiscal year and awards are granted on the 15th day of the third month of our fiscal year or if such day is not a business day, the first business day immediately preceding such day.
 In addition to our annual grant pool, we may grant equity awards to our named executive officers at other times during the year in recognition of special events, such as promotions, or for retention or other business purposes.
 Under our equity grant policy, all awards to our executive officers must be granted by the Compensation Committee.
+Beginning in 2022, annual awards to non-employee directors are granted on the date of the annual meeting; previously, they were granted on March 15.
+See "Proposal 1: Election of Directors-Director Compensation Program-2022 Compensation."
 Awards to newly elected non-employee directors will be granted on the date of the meeting of our Board of Directors at which the new director is elected.
 If the specified grant date falls on a non-business day, the grant date will be the first business day immediately preceding that day.
 All stock options must be granted at an option price not less than the "fair market value" of a share of our common stock on the grant date.